kwaggon/HW-1/readme.md

 ### <ins>Markdown & Documentation</ins>

 Markdown is the language used to create codes.
-This is most often used to format plain text into HTML documents for webpages to read.
+This is most often used to format plain text into html documents for webpages to read.
 You can use markdown to create headings, lists or add images to your document.